Close

 • Cardona Alpine Resort offers New Zealand’s only mountain carting experience- if you’re a thrill-seeker at heart, this is a must-do!

-Day 5: Aoraki Mt Cook
+Day 5: Aoraki Mount Cook

-Drive time from Wanaka to Mt Cook Village: 2 hours 30 minutes (210km)
+Drive time from Wānaka to Mt Cook Village: 2.5 hrs (210km)

-Aoraki, the Maori name for Mount Cook, is New Zealand’s highest mountain, at approximately 3,724 meters tall.
-Aoraki is considered incredibly sacred to Maori iwi (tribe) Ngai Tahu as it represents the most sacred ancestors, Aoraki who is the link between the spiritual and natural worlds.
-The Mt Cook village is small and quiet, which feels polar opposite to the serene surrounding areas.
+Aoraki, the Māori name for Mount Cook, is New Zealand’s highest mountain, at approximately 3,724m tall.
+Aoraki is considered incredibly sacred to Māori iwi (tribe) Ngāi Tahu as it represents the most sacred ancestors, Aoraki who is the link between the spiritual and natural worlds.

-Things to do in Aoraki Mt Cook:
+Things to do in Aoraki Mount Cook:

 • The Hooker Valley Track is a great sunrise walk if you’re a morning person!
 You’ll hear the crashing of falling ice in the distance, as well as see the sun first hit Aoraki to reflect a mesmerising pink glow of the snow-capped mountain.